conradakunga/Blog/_posts/2024-04-05-dogs-will-always-bark-part-i-you-make-i-check.md

 If you notice, the checker is not able to amend the trade transaction details.
 They can only either approve or reject the trade.

-In this fashion there is a [Chinese Wall](https://en.wikipedia.org/wiki/Chinese_wall) between the maker and the checker, and both will take responsibility for the posted trade.
+In this fashion, there is a [Chinese Wall](https://en.wikipedia.org/wiki/Chinese_wall) between the maker and the checker, and both will take responsibility for the posted trade.

 At least, that is the intent.